T-Streets/dz-slider/README.md

 - Source for the module itself will be in `src/lib`
 - To make changes to the demo page, use the files in `src/docs`
 - Please note that the slider has some default styling in the index.html of `src/docs`.
 You can change it there.
+- Trying issues labeled with `priority` would be preferred, but take whatever you'd like.
 - `npm run build` before you submit the PR

 ## Demo